Daniel Martin

 I am a behavioral, cognitive, and experimental economist who studies attention and perception (how information is processed) and information disclosure (how information is communicated).
 My current research explores how human and AI interactions are impacted by attention, perception, and information disclosure.

-AI Oversight and Human Mistakes: Evidence from Centre Court
+Human Responses to AI Oversight: Evidence from Centre Court

 (with David Almog, Romain Gauriot, and Lionel Page)

-Topics: Attention and Perception.
-Methods: Revealed Preference.
+Topics: Humans and AI, Attention and Perception.

-Latest version: February 2024
+Latest version: October 2024

 Coverage: The Economist, Kellogg Insight